ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/value_extraction.rst

 Here we see a sentence containing the time expression ``3:27``, a date expression ``3/27``, and a size measurement ``12 cm. x9cm x6  cm.``.
-The sentence is irregularly formatted, as is often the case with clinical text.
+The sentence exhibits **irregular spacing**, as is often the case with clinical text.

-Suppose that the query term is ``BP``.
+Suppose that the query term is ``BP``, meaning "blood pressure".
 When the value extractor processes this sentence, it converts the sentence to lowercase, then scans for dates, measurements, and times.
 The date and time expressions satisfy the criteria for erasure specified above.
 The resulting sentence after preprocessing is:
 ::
    her bp at      on      from her                     heart was 110/70.

 This is the text that the value extractor uses for subsequent stages.
+Observe that the erasure process preserves character offsets.

 Candidate Selection
 -------------------

-After preprocessing, the value extractor constructs a regular expression for a query involving each search term.
-Simple term matching **is not adequate**.
+After preprocessing, the value extractor constructs a regular expression for a query involving each search term. **Simple term matching is not sufficient**.
 To understand why, consider a temperature query involving the term ``t``.
 Term matching would result in a match for every letter t in the text.